How to Get Kids Off Their Phones Without Constant Fights

 A weekly family check-in is more useful than tracking flawless compliance.
 Ask three plain questions: What rule helped?
 What rule caused the most conflict?
 What needs adjusting for school, friends, or safety this week?
 The AAP recommends a family media plan, and the strongest plans are living agreements, not one-time punishments.

-Track patterns.
-Maybe bedtime improves before homework does.
-Maybe weekends need different rules than school nights.
-For teens, a short meditation for teens practice can make the “notice and return” skill less childish.
+Track patterns like field notes.
+One pattern we notice is that the evening routine may settle before homework does, or rehearsal nights may need different limits than quieter days.
+For teens, a short meditation for teens practice can make the “notice and return” skill feel less childish.

 Families can also use beginner practices in the Mindful.net Mindfulness Practices App to rehearse pauses and transitions.
 It is optional support, not a required fix.